KeplerInCoding/CARE-360/README.md

 The web application will include the following features:

--__Secure storage of healthcare records__: Users will be able to securely store their healthcare records in the cloud, including medical history, lab results, and imaging reports.
+- __Secure storage of healthcare records__: Users will be able to securely store their healthcare records in the cloud, including medical history, lab results, and imaging reports.

 -__ML-powered insights__: The web project will use ML to provide users with insights into their health data, such as identifying trends and patterns, and predicting future health risks.